thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 ###Literal tokens

-In fact, the previous literals are a particular case of the so-called _literal tokens_.
+Numeric, boolean and null literals are in fact a particular case of _literal tokens_.
-They allow a little bit of simplification in Standard Expressions (i.e. outside _OGNL_ or _SpringEL_ variable expressions).

-These tokens work exactly the same as literals (`'...'`), but they only allow letters (`A-Z` and `a-z`), numbers (`0-9`), brackets (`[` and `]`), dots (`.`), hyphens (`-`) and underscores (`_`).
+These tokens allow a little bit of simplification in Standard Expressions.
+They work exactly the same as text literals (`'...'`), but they only allow letters (`A-Z` and `a-z`), numbers (`0-9`), brackets (`[` and `]`), dots (`.`), hyphens (`-`) and underscores (`_`).
 So no whitespaces, no commas, etc.